GTPB/ELIXIR-Train-the-Trainer-Dev/bin/build_lesson/mock/S3E4-Feedback.md

 ---
-title: "Feedback"
-teaching: 10
 exercises: 10
+keypoints:
+- Feedback is hard.
+outcomes:
+- Describe how to get and handle feedback.
 questions:
-- "How to get and handle feedback?"
-outcomes:
-- "Describe how to get and handle feedback."
+- How to get and handle feedback?
-keypoints:
-- "Feedback is hard."
+slides_url: someurl
+teaching: 10
+title: S3E4-Feedback

 ---